MSiam/PixFoundation/README.md

-# PixFoundation: Are we Heading in the Right Direction with Pixel-level MLLMs?
+# PixFoundation: Are We Heading in the Right Direction with Pixel-level Vision Foundation Models?
 [Project Webpage](), [Paper]()

 Official implementation of our work on PixFoundation direction, Code coming soon...